 It depends on the part of the process on which I’m focusing at the time.
 During moments when I’m concentrating most, such as brainstorming, sketching and drawing, I find that I need to keep distractions to a minimum, and often times need silence — or at least music with no lyrics that I’ll be tempted to sing along with!
 In other phases, though, I’ll switch between music, podcasts and, lately, I’ll sometimes throw Buffy the Vampire Slayer on in the background.

 What’s something that someone would be surprised to find out about you after looking at your artwork?

 Some may find it surprising that as much as I love creating artwork, my biggest love is singing.
-My boyfriend is a wonderfully talented musician, and lately we’ve been working on writing our own music.
-We plan to eventually start performing out in venues — aiming for sooner rather than later!
+I'm currently playing with a group of talented musicians, writing our own music.

 What’s your dream assignment?

 I don’t know that I have a dream assignment.
 I love being able to create art and be creative as my day job — so, in that way, all assignments are dream assignments.
 Though, of course, some are more enjoyable than others — like this one for the Summer Guide!

 Speaking of which, our Summer Guide lists tons of concerts, art shows and festivals happening around town over the next few months.
 What are you most looking forward to this summer?